If You’re Searching for Wisdom, Then You’re Likely to Find It

 Conditions for the eternal gain of wisdom

-When I was a young girl, I had the reputation in my family of searching feverishly for something that I would have lost.
+When I was a young girl, I had a reputation in my family of searching feverishly for something that I would have lost.
 I’d be in my room, rummaging through drawers, boxes, top shelf containers, all in search of something that I needed to have.
 I would be successful in my search at times, but on those occasions of defeat, I’d get myself to sleep with a final pressing question on my mind: where on earth did I put that thing?

 I never thought of the act of searching as a metaphor for what we see at a fever pitch these days.
 We are witnessing the body of Christ pursuing causes, issues, exercising demonstrations all across the globe.
 The pursuit is relentless.
 The passion is palpable.
 The outrage is loud.